ffplayout/ffplayout/README.md

 =====

 ----------------------------

 ### **Waring: The frontend uses bootstrap 5.3 Alpha and for that is not production ready!**
 **Use [nuxt2-v5.1.0](https://github.com/ffplayout/ffplayout-frontend/tree/nuxt2-v5.1.0) branch, if you need a production ready version.**

 ----------------------------

-This web GUI is for managing [ffplayout](https://github.com/ffplayout/ffplayout).
+This Web-APP is for managing [ffplayout](https://github.com/ffplayout/ffplayout).

 **The Interface is mostly made for 24/7 streaming.** Other scenarios like streaming in folder mode or playlists with no starting time will work, but is not shown correctly.